-This lesson is specifically designed to make NGSS MS-ESS1-3 ENGAGING and RELATABLE to familiar objects.
+This scale properties of objects in the solar system reading is specifically designed to make NGSS MS-ESS1-3 ENGAGING and RELATABLE to familiar objects.
 (NGSS MS-ESS1-3: Analyze and interpret data to determine scale properties of objects in the solar system.)

 Includes both print and Google Slides options to assign!